acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 The script will start installing the AWS Replication Agent, this might take a couple of minutes.

-## Stage 5 - Configuring EDR recovery launch settings
+## Stage 5 - Configuring DRS recovery launch settings

 Switch to your destination **********region.
 As mentioned earlier, I’m using Tokyo (ap-northeast-1)

-Head to the EDR console: https://ap-northeast-1.console.aws.amazon.com/drs/home
+Head to the DRS console: https://ap-northeast-1.console.aws.amazon.com/drs/home

 You should see under ****************************Source Servers**************************** your instance from your source region, either currently syncing, or completed syncing